FAQs

 Yes, I can.
 Although I primarily edit manuscripts, I am available for medical writing, given the appropriate support.

-If you revise my paper and a journal requests additional changes to the paper, do you charge for this next round of editing
+If you revise my paper and a journal requests additional changes to the paper, do you charge for this next round of editing?

 Yes, I do.
 For more information on this, check out Price and Payment.